Curing Miracle Steps in LLM Mathematical Reasoning with Rubric Rewards: Conclusion

 \section{Conclusion}

 This work systematically exposes the ``false positive'' phenomenon in mathematical LLMs, where outcome-based rewards mask flawed reasoning.
+We established a taxonomy of six failure modes and, through direct answer probing, traced the most critical one, \textit{Miracle Steps}, to answer-recall shortcuts that bypass the reasoning chain.
+We further showed that these failures persist across state-of-the-art models.

-We developed a taxonomy of these failures and introduced the Rubric Reward Model to address this systemic issue.
-The RRM is a process-oriented reward function that provides fine-grained, calibrated scores on entire reasoning traces, directly penalizing logical fallacies.
-When integrated into a reinforcement learning pipeline, RRM-based training consistently and substantially outperforms outcome-only supervision.
-Our results provide a clear mandate: to build genuinely reliable and accurate reasoning models, we must shift our focus from validating final answers to verifying the reasoning process itself.
+To address this, we introduced the RRM, a process-oriented reward function that scores entire reasoning traces against problem-specific rubrics.
+When integrated into an RL pipeline, RRM-based training consistently outperforms outcome-only supervision.
+Our results underscore that building genuinely reliable reasoning models requires shifting from validating final answers to verifying the reasoning process itself.